-The Refunding Bonds will be direct general obligations of the City, payable as to both principal and interest from ad valorem taxes levied against all taxable property within the City without limit as to rate, but limited in amount to a total amount not greater than the aggregate amount of principal and interest which will become due on the Bonds Being Refunded from the date of issuance of the Bonds to the final maturity of the Bonds Being Refunded.
-The application of such taxes to the Refunding Bonds will be subject to the prior rights of the owners of the Bonds Being Refunded to payment from the same ad valorem taxes in the event the monies from the maturing principal and income from the Government Obligations (as defined herein) in the Depository Trust (as defined herein) are insufficient to pay the principal of, premium, if any, and interest on the Bonds Being Refunded, as they become due.
+The Bonds will be payable as to both principal and interest from ad valorem taxes levied against all taxable property within the City without limit as to rate, but limited in amount to a total amount not greater than the aggregate amount of principal and interest which will become due on the Bonds Being Refunded from the date of issuance of the Bonds to the final maturity of the Bonds Being Refunded.
+The application of such taxes to the Bonds will be subject to the prior rights of the owners of the Bonds Being Refunded to payment from the same ad valorem taxes in the event the monies and Government Obligations (as defined herein) in the Depository Trust (as defined herein) are insufficient to pay the principal of, premium, if any, and interest on the Bonds Being Refunded, as they become due.
 See "PLAN OF REFUNDING" and "VERIFICATION OF MATHEMATICAL COMPUTATIONS" herein.

-Following collection and deposit of moneys into the debt service fund for payment of the Bonds, the City may invest such moneys in investments comprised of, with certain restrictions: federally insured savings accounts or certificates of deposit from eligible depositories; collateralized repurchase agreements; obligations issued or guaranteed by the United States or any agency or instrumentality thereof; obligations of the State or any Arizona city (including the City), town or school district; bonds of any county, municipal or municipal utility improvement district payable from property assessments; the local government investment pool established by the State of Arizona; commercial paper of prime quality that is rated "P1" by Moody's Investors Service, Inc. ("Moody's") or rated "A+" or better by S&P Global Ratings, a division of Standard & Poor's Financial Services, LLC ("S&P") or their successors (all commercial paper must be issued by corporations organized and doing business in the United States); and fixed income securities of corporations organized and doing business in the United States rated "A" or better by Moody's and S&P. THE PROCEEDS OF THE BONDS ARE NOT PLEDGED TO, NOR DO THEY SECURE, PAYMENT OF THE BONDS.
-A record of property taxes levied and collected by the City for the current and most recent five fiscal years is set forth in APPENDIX B - "CITY OF GOODYEAR, ARIZONA - Financial Data."
+Following collection and deposit of monies into the debt service fund for payment of the Bonds, the City may invest such monies in investments comprised of, with certain restrictions: federally insured savings accounts or certificates of deposit from eligible depositories; collateralized repurchase agreements; obligations issued or guaranteed by the United States or any agency or instrumentality thereof; obligations of the State or any Arizona city (including the City), town or school district; bonds of any county, municipal or municipal utility improvement district payable from property assessments; the local government investment pool established by the State; commercial paper of prime quality that is rated "P1" by Moody's Investors Service, Inc. ("Moody's") or rated "A+" or better by S&P Global Ratings, a division of Standard & Poor's Financial Services, LLC ("S&P") or their successors (all commercial paper must be issued by corporations organized and doing business in the United States); and fixed income securities of corporations organized and doing business in the United States rated "A" or better by Moody's and S&P. THE PROCEEDS OF THE BONDS ARE NOT PLEDGED TO, NOR DO THEY SECURE, PAYMENT OF THE BONDS.
+A record of property taxes levied and collected by the City for the current and most recent five fiscal years is set forth in TABLE B-12 in APPENDIX B - "CITY OF GOODYEAR, ARIZONA - Financial Data."